Skip to content

 • You're cost-arbitraging (some models cheaper via OpenRouter)

-• You don't care about latency or data sovereignty (cloud logging is acceptable)
+• You don't need local request handling or data sovereignty (cloud routing and logging are acceptable)

 TokenPak's Unique Differentiators